kubeflow/kfp-tekton/guides/kfp_tekton_install.md

 ### OpenShift

    Depending on your situation, you can choose between the two approaches to set up the pipeline engine on Openshift:
-   1. Leverage [OpenShift Pipelines](https://docs.openshift.com/container-platform/4.12/cicd/pipelines/installing-pipelines.html) (built on Tekton), follow [Standalone Kubeflow Pipelines with Openshift Pipelines Backend Deployment](#standalone-kubeflow-pipelines-with-openshift-pipelines-backend-deployment)
+   1. Using [OpenShift Pipelines](https://docs.openshift.com/container-platform/4.12/cicd/pipelines/installing-pipelines.html) (built on Tekton), follow the [Standalone Kubeflow Pipelines with Openshift Pipelines Backend Deployment](#standalone-kubeflow-pipelines-with-openshift-pipelines-backend-deployment)
-   2. Install [Tekton on Openshift](https://github.com/tektoncd/pipeline/blob/v0.44.2/docs/install.md#installing-tekton-pipelines-on-openshift) as part of deployment, follow the [Standalone Kubeflow Pipelines with Tekton Backend Deployment](#standalone-kubeflow-pipelines-with-tekton-backend-deployment) to install the Kubeflow Pipeline Stack.
+   2. Using [Tekton on Openshift](https://github.com/tektoncd/pipeline/blob/v0.44.2/docs/install.md#installing-tekton-pipelines-on-openshift), follow the [Standalone Kubeflow Pipelines with Tekton Backend Deployment](#standalone-kubeflow-pipelines-with-tekton-backend-deployment) to install the Kubeflow Pipeline Stack.

 ### Other Cloud Providers or On-Prem Kubernetes Deployment